 Solskjaer was promptly sacked following United's 4-1 loss at Watford on Saturday and was replaced for the interim period by Michael Carrick.

-Former Tottenham manager Mauricio Pochettino is favourite to get the job with leading bookmakers with Leicester boss Brendan Rodgers next on the list and Blackmore would have no issues with either man taking over at Old Trafford.
+Former Tottenham manager Mauricio Pochettino is favourite to get the job with best sports betting sites with Leicester boss Brendan Rodgers next on the list and Blackmore would have no issues with either man taking over at Old Trafford.

 As for the short-term appointment of Carrick, who was part of Solskjaer's backroom staff, Blackmore has a concern over the previous training techniques.

 “I hope Michael does well, but my worry is that he has been there at the club for a number of years,” Blackmore said.

 “He’s been involved in the coaching when Ole has been in charge and the players are just not fit enough.

 “I like Pochettino and I thought he would lead Tottenham to the title a few seasons ago when Leicester won it.
 But he did get Spurs to the final of the Champions League.
 Playing (their home games) at Wembley did them no favours as the opposition players lifted their game because they were playing in that stadium.